Updated June 2024, Dec. 16, 2024 , Nov. 14. 2025; Feb. 4/26

 Examples

-• day dreaming/going with any thoughts that come in, associating from what I’m thinking to something else related to something related to that and so on, video games, fidgeting, work, especially physical work (everybody’s favorite: cleaning or organizing), exercise, eating, sex, shopping, surfing the internet, gambling….
+- day dreaming/going with any thoughts that come in, associating from what I’m thinking to something else related to something related to that and so on, video games, fidgeting, work, especially physical work (everybody’s favourite: cleaning or organizing), exercise, eating, shopping, surfing the internet, gambling….

 PS 3 Procrastination: by doing the easy thing first, and second, and third and on and on.